mli/new-docs/python/guide/packages/gluon/nn.md

 In order for the block to know what it needs to evaluate, we first need to define the layers.
 This is what the `__init__` method does.
 It first initializes all of the Block-related parameters and then constructs the requisite layers.
-This attached the coresponding layers and the required parameters to the class.
+This attaches the coresponding layers and the required parameters to the class.
 Note that there is no need to define a backpropagation method in the class.
-The system automatically generates the `backward` method needed for back propagation by automatically finding the gradient.
-The same applies to the `initialize` method, which is generated automatically.
+The system automatically generates the `backward` method needed for back propagation by automatically finding the gradient (see the guide on [autograd](guide/packages/autograd.html)).
+The same applies to the [`initialize`](/api/gluon/_autogen/mxnet.gluon.nn.Block.initialize.html) method, which is generated automatically.
 Let's try this out:

 ```{.python .input  n=2}